val1ant/MediaCloud-quarterback-investigation/README.markdown

 ## INSTALLATION

 To install, save this repository's files to your computer.
 Open the config file (config.txt) and paste in your API key where indicated.
 Don't have a MediaCloud API key?
-Register to get yours [here]( https://core.mediacloud.org/login/register ) and see yours [here]( https://core.mediacloud.org/admin/profile ).
+Register to get yours [here]( https://core.mediacloud.org/login/register ) and see your API key [here]( https://core.mediacloud.org/admin/profile ).
 Then, install the dependencies listed below.

 ### DEPENDENCIES

 This program has several dependencies.
 You will need to have the [MediaCloud API client]( https://github.com/c4fcm/MediaCloud-API-Client ) and the [Natural Language Toolkit]( http://www.nltk.org/ ) in order to run these scripts.
-You will also need to download and save MediaMeter's [stopwords script]( https://github.com/c4fcm/Global-Coverage-Study/blob/master/media-source-dashboard/mediameter/stopwords.py#L17 ) and [stopword list]( https://raw.githubusercontent.com/c4fcm/Global-Coverage-Study/master/json-generator/stop-words-english4.txt ).

 ### HOW TO RUN